The number of Americans receiving unemployment benefits rose to 218,000 last week, the highest since January this year | Anue Juheng – US stocks

 The number of Americans receiving unemployment benefits unexpectedly rose last week, reaching a four-month high, suggesting that labor demand has cooled amid tightening financial conditions, but the labor market is still tight, with the number of people receiving unemployment benefits rising since March this year.
 The month of March has stalled since hitting a more than 53-year low, and continued jobless claims were at their lowest since 1969 last week.

 Still, economists are watching the data closely because jobless claims typically start rising before a recession.
-Markets are also increasingly concerned about the possibility of a recession in economic growth as the Federal Reserve steps up its pace of raising interest rates to tame inflation.
+Markets are also increasingly concerned regarding the possibility of a recession in economic growth as the Federal Reserve steps up its pace of raising interest rates to tame inflation.

 Rubeela Farooqi, a U.S. analyst at High Frequency Economic, said the recent shift in corporate layoffs or hiring decisions is worth noting, although labor demand still appears to be strong and supply lags should limit the number of layoffs.